compressmodels/compressmodels.github.io/README.md

 # ⚡ moco
 Low-Latency, Low-Energy AI Models — With No Accuracy Tradeoff ⚡

-Optimizing for speed of machine learning means paying more for hardware, sacrificing accuracy, or hiring performance engineers to optimize models (custom CUDA kernels, pruning, etc.)

 I use my background in graph theory and topological data analysis to develop algorithms built into software that data scientists and ML performance engineers can use to optimize latency-critical models.